cypress-io/cypress/docs/source/guides/core-concepts/overview-of-the-gui-tool.md

 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- the names and purposes of the visual parts of the Cypress GUI tool
+- The names and purposes of the visual parts of the Cypress GUI tool
-- how the tool behaves under different situations and inputs
+- How the tool behaves under different situations and inputs
-- how the tool integrates the browser console experience
+- How the tool integrates the browser console experience
+{% endnote %}

 # Overview